Solar Hot Water Systems

 How Active Domestic or Residential Hot Water Systems Work

-The solar collectors, usually located on the rooftop, absorb the sun’s heat and directly heat the water.
+The solar collectors, usually located on the rooftop, absorb the sun’s heat and directly warm the water.
 An electric pump circulates the water from a hot water storage tank (usually located in the garage or utility room) up to the collector and back.
 The tank then holds the heated water for when the household needs it.
 A differential temperature controller ensures that the maximum available thermal energy is collected from the sun to heat the water.

 Vasco Solar Energy custom designs each system.
 We typically use the SunEarth Empire Solar Collector in domestic hot water installations.
 SunEarth has been manufacturing Solar Collectors since 1978 and have solid thermal performance ratings.